nisal-perera/nisal-perera.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello and welcome to my website!
-I'm Shangqun, a PhD student in Computer Science at UMass.
-My research focuses on enabling legged robots to walk, run, and jump using model-based optimal control and model-free reinforcement learning methods.
+I'm Nisal, a PhD candidate in Computer Science at UMass Amherst.
+My research focuses on the design and development of legged robots, particularly humanoid systems, encompassing all aspects from mechanical and electrical design to high-level control.
+I explore novel optimal control strategies and learning-based control methods to enable agile and robust locomotion.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.